23abhijith/deepLesion_CT_analysis/README.md

 2) Place all images into a folder called keyslices
 3) Install all requirements
 4) Run Preprocessing.ipynb to obtain folders with images split according to view count generated and split into train val and test along with labels
+5) Run the ModelTraining.ipynb to run the model and obtain the outputs.